Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Must have a will

-Obligation to write a will with the aid of a solicitor so that the deeds of the property will transfer to a spouse/offspring upon your death.
+Holders are obliged to write a will with the aid of a solicitor, so that the deeds of the property will be transferred to a nominated person upon their death.

 Appears in